playfularchitect/Rosetta-Stone-Of-Physics/README.md

 # Rosetta-Stone-Of-Physics
 Even if you dont agree with my logic, the math is math.
-Either prove I am wrong or accept that I just compressed your entire field into basic arithmetic.
+Either prove I am wrong or accept that I am right.
+My evidence trumps your bullshit credentialed gatekeeping.
+Pick up a goddamn calculator and do some basic arithmetic you stagant fucks.

 OSF LINK:https://osf.io/56fpm/